Winter School Booking

-The Winter School will mostly be held at U3A premises on 5th floor, 232 Adelaide St from Monday 3rd July to Saturday 8th July 2017, but some sessions are at 97 Creek St. and other venues.
+The 2019 Winter School will mostly be held at U3A premises on 5th floor, 232 Adelaide St from Monday 8th July to Friday 12th July 2019, but some sessions are at other venues as shown.

 The Keynote Address will be held in the Main Auditorium, State Library of Queensland, Stanley Place, South Brisbane (Cultural Centre Precinct).
 See Map

 Some events are held at external venues, e.g. State Library (SLQ), Qld Art Gallery (QAG), Gallery of Modern Art (GOMA), Qld Ballet - 34 Beesley St West End (QB).

 This year's program is shown below.
-If you are a U3A Brisbane member or past member, you may reserve your place for one or more sessions, or Change an existing booking, by clicking on the Make a Booking button below or at bottom of page.
+If you are a U3A Brisbane member or past member, you may reserve your place for one or more sessions, or Change an existing booking, by clicking on the Make, or Change, a Booking button below or at bottom of page.

 This year's program is shown below.
 If you are a U3A Brisbane member or past member, you may make an online booking using a desktop or tablet computer.